Study One

 Session 6 - Review of the 20 strategies.

-in this book so the descriptions will not be repeated here.
-Refer
+detailed in this book so the descriptions will not be

-generalization procedure.
-Any absences were made up during individual
+absences were made up during individual sessions so that

-sessions so that all the students completed the training in all
+all the students completed the training in all 20 strategies.

 Dependent Measures

-student grades before and after strategy training were used to
+First, student grades before and after strategy training

-assess academic progress as well as the generalization of the
+were used to assess academic progress as well as the generalization

-strategies.
-Though the measure of grades is not a pure measure
+of the strategies.
+Though the measure of grades is not

 Only content area courses such as history, science, psychology,

-or negative.
-Positive statements were limited to statements that
+statements were limited to statements that indicated improvement

-independent raters using the "improvement" or "other" criteria
+by two independent raters using the "improvement" or "other"

 Results

-the difference between the grades received prior to strategy training
+to assess the difference between the grades received prior

 Descriptive data was tabulated in addition to the statistical